 5 Orionis is a variable giant star in the constellation of Orion.

 5 Orionis visual magnitude is 5.33.
-Because of its reltive faintness, 5 Orionis should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, 5 Orionis should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.